 \section{Abstract}

 If $2 \le d \le k$ and $n \ge dk/(d-1)$, a $d$-cluster is defined to be a collection of $d$ elements of ${[n] \choose k}$ with empty intersection and union of size no more than $2k$.
-Mubayi \cite{3mub} conjectured that the largest size of a $d$-cluster-free family $\FF \subset {[n] \choose k}$ is ${n-1 \choose k-1}$, with equality holding only for a maximum-sized star.
-Here we prove two results.
-The first resolves Mubayi's conjecture and proves a stronger result, thus completing a new generalization of the Erd\H{o}s-Ko-Rado Theorem.
-The second shows, by a different technique, that for a slightly more limited set of parameters only a very specific kind of $d$-cluster need be forbidden to achieve the same bound.
+Mubayi conjectured that the largest size of a $d$-cluster-free family $\FF \subset {[n] \choose k}$ is ${n-1 \choose k-1}$, with equality holding only for a maximum-sized star.
+Here, we resolve Mubayi's conjecture and prove a slightly stronger result, thus completing a new generalization of the Erd\H{o}s-Ko-Rado Theorem.